FBW23/deployment-guide/README.md

 ## Deployment steps

+### Step 2 - Outsource external data to .env

+External information like API urls or image server urls or anything else external we typically outsource as variables into an .env file

+- Created an .env file
+- Every entry has the format: KEY=VALUE (without quotes!)
+- Usage in React: process.env.KEY

+Most prominent use case: Outsource URL of API

 ### Step 1 - GitHub Pages script & homepage key

 - Installed gh-pages `npm i -D gh-pages`